 The actual tasks that impact cost in this phase is the production of a concept, script and storyboard.
 If any of these critical elements can be provided by the customer, then obviously the cost of the production will be lower.

 The other aspect of pre-production is project management.
 If the customer is willing to take over all the project management tasks, then that would reduce costs.
 However, I don’t think it is practical to expect that the customer would have access to actor and model databases, technical and creative freelancers who might be required for the production or the sourcing of additional production equipment.
 In the best case scenario, this is a shared task to ensure the success of the endeavour.
-Usually, project management would cost from BD150 – 450 for the project.

-Another factor that would come in here is the decision to whether to use a single or two-camera set-up.
+Another factor that would come in here is the decision to whether to use a single or multiple-camera set-up.
 The second camera is sometimes crucial to acquire additional angles or footage required for the production and it might need to come with its own set of lights and other accessories as well.
 We normally film interviews with two cameras to provide a more dynamic edit.

 Once the script is broken down into individual scenes and shots, the director will be able to determine how much time is required for the full production.
 He will be able to determine, through experience, how many days are required.
 Once that is known, then it’s easy enough to calculate costs of equipment and personnel for that particular shoot.